donovm4/learning-terraform/README.md

 1. **Scope**, or identify the infrastructure for your project
 2. **Write** your configuration code
 3. **Initialize**: run `terraform init` to pull down providers and modules, and create or connect to the current state; generates the `terraform.lock.hcl` file
+    > `terraform.lock.hcl` allows you to specify exact module versions and constraints
 4. **Plan**: run `terraform plan`to generate a plan for how the actual state will align with the desired state.
     > queries deployed resources (if any) and compares to the configuration
 5. **Apply**: run `terraform apply` to implement desired state configuration of target environment via API call(s).
     > `terraform apply --auto-approve` will skip confirmation check
     > `terraform apply --replace=<resource>` will replace resource even if no configuration changes
+    > `terraform apply --destroy` and `terraform destroy` will deprovision resources (remove from state)

 Other help commands to know: